ndg63276/alexa-googlemaps/README.md

 ### AWS Lambda Setup

 1. Go to http://aws.amazon.com/.
 You will need to set-up an AWS account (the basic one will do fine) if you don't have one already.
 Make sure you use the same Amazon account that your Echo device is registered to. **Note - you will need a credit or debit card to set up an AWS account - there is no way around this.
 There should be no charges from using this skill in a normal way, though I am not resposible if there are.**
-2. Go to the drop down "Location" menu at the top right and ensure you select "US-East (N. Virginia)" if you are based in the US or "EU (Ireland)" if you are based in the UK or Germany.
+2. Go to the drop down "Location" menu at the top right and ensure you select "US-East (N. Virginia)" if you are based in the US or "EU (Ireland)" if you are based in Europe.
 This is important as only these two regions support Alexa.
 3. Select Lambda from the AWS Services menu at the top left
 4. Click on the "Create Function" button.
 5. Select "Author From Scratch", and name the Lambda Function :-